When does breastfeeding get easier? Don’t give up just yet! Learn effective ways to make breastfeeding feel less painful and stop hurting.

 Getting the right latch is key (which is why I suggested watching online breastfeeding videos).

 Getting the right latch is just one part of breastfeeding.
-Here’s the second but important part many moms overlook: you need to stop a bad latch.
+Here’s the second but important part many moms overlook: you also need to stop a bad latch.

 If your baby latches on incorrectly, don’t feel like you need to sit through the pain or that you can’t unlatch her.
 It’s easy to think, well at least she’s latched at all—I’ll just bear through it.